janosdebugs/demo-container-runtime/README.md

 make
 ```

-Now you can run the binaries in the individual demo folders.
+Congratulations!
+Now each demo has a runnable binary in the folder.
+Follow the instructions in the individual folders
+to run them!